Cpp Interop Exercise

 autocxx does not pick up on the rapidcsv::Document constructor having all these default parameters.

-If we didn't do the wrapper trick, we'd have to define each of those xxxParams() objects separately and pass it into each constructor.
+If we didn't do the wrapper trick, we'd have to define each of those xxxParams() objects separately and pass it into each constructor call.

 Remember, autocxx does not necessarily define a Document::new for us!